 “The internet?
 You mean like Facebook and Twitter?”
 I ask aghast.

-“Okay… but who can you get from your PR department at 8:00 on and Sunday evening?”
+“Okay… but who can you get from your PR department at 8:00 on a Sunday evening?”
 Oh, Little Al, come work for me and see how things operate in the big wide world.

 “That’s actually a good idea, Chris.
 I’m impressed!”
 Allen says.

-“Yeah, I’m just full of ’em…” I say sarcastically, pissed that I was not more careful about taking care of Butterfly.
-I make a call to Elva McIntyre my PR department head.
-Once I briefed her on the situation, I went in search of Taylor.
-I found him in his office, taking his turn staring diligently at the security video of Butterfly’s car.
-He is leaning back in his chair, his fingers touching his lips, looking more introspective than focused.
-He did not stir when I came into the office and my voice startled him.
+“Yeah, I’m just full of ’em…” I say sarcastically, pissed that I wasn’t more careful about taking care of Butterfly.
+I make a call to Elva McIntyre, my PR department head.
+Once I brief her on the situation, I go in search of Taylor.
+I find him in his office, taking his turn staring diligently at the security video of Butterfly’s car.
+He’s leaning back in his chair, his fingers touching his lips, looking more introspective than focused.
+He doesn’t stir when I come into the office and my voice startles him.

 “Anything new?”
 I say, taking one of the seats nearby.

-“I understand, Boss.”
-He said.
-I sighed heavily and filled him in on all of the occurrences since he left the room.
-He immediately called Welch after our conversation to formulate a plan of action with the restrictions on clearances.
-I took this moment to step away from the crowd for a bit.
+“I understand, Boss,” he says.
+I sigh heavily and fill him in on all the occurrences since he left the room.
+He immediately calls Welch after our conversation to formulate a plan of action with the restrictions on clearances.
+I take this moment to step away from the crowd for a bit.

-I go into our bedroom to splash some water on my face.
-I could feel myself falling apart and I couldn’t stop it.
-I almost made it to the sink when I spot her U-Dub shirt on the floor near the hamper.
+I go into our en suite to splash some water on my face.
+I can feel myself falling apart and I can’t stop it.
+I almost make it to the sink when I spot her U-Dub shirt on the floor near the hamper.
 She must have tossed it there and it didn’t quite make it to the hamper.
 I pick it up and pull it to my face.
 It smells of lemongrass, some unknown perfume… and Butterfly.
-I inhale deeply, hoping her scent would calm and comfort me, but it had the opposite effect.
+I inhale deeply, hoping her scent will calm and comfort me, but it has the opposite effect.
 I’m instantly flooded with the hopelessness of the possibility of never seeing my love again.
 I don’t know what they plan to do with her.
 All I know is that they have her and I don’t.

 I sink to my knees, grasping her shirt, wailing with heart-wrenching sobs.
-The burning in my chest makes it feel like it is going to explode.
+The burning in my chest makes it feel like it’s going to explode.
 I cling to the shirt as if it were my Butterfly—as if it could hug me back, but it can’t.
 I can’t find her.
 I can’t save her.
 I can’t hold her.
 Somebody, please make this pain go away.
-I feel a hand on my back and I jerk away violently.
+I feel a hand on my back, and I jerk away violently.
 It’s Grace.